seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 **An API is the primary source, not a lesser version of the web page.** Where a host serves both and refuses one, the machine-readable endpoint is preferred and is not a
 degradation: it is the same publisher's own number without the rendering layer.

+**A token's own contract state is the protocol's publication and outranks the protocol's website.** A vesting schedule, a cliff date, a supply figure or a treasury balance read from the token contract — directly, or through a block explorer's machine-readable endpoint returning that contract's state — is `dclass:'primary'`: it is not a report about the protocol, it is the protocol. **This lane exists because the DATE class this engine publishes most often is the one it can source least often.** Five carried unlock items stood at `dclass:'none'` on 02.09; both aggregator discovery hosts are closed (§6a); and the two protocol sites attempted that run answered with an empty client-rendered page and with HTTP 429.
+Nothing in that chain is repairable by searching harder — the schedule is on-chain and the websites are renderings of it. **A host for this lane is established by a TZ measurement and never by assumption** (map inv.
+44, inv.
+52): until one is measured and named here, the class stays unserved, its dates stay `none`, and the coins it covers are carried in `ИЗБЕГАТЬ` bare.

 **An ARCHIVE that reproduces a primary's own text is admissible for a DATE and a FACT when the primary itself is unreachable, and for nothing else.** A documentary archive